OttoTonsorialist/pkmn_yellow_xp_router/README.md

 Otherwise, the trainer list should now be (relatively) short.
 Select trainers manually from the list to see their full team populated.
 Once you have found the correct trainer, then click "Add Event".
+The boxes will be colored based on comparing the speed of your pokemon to the enemy pokemon.
+Green indicates you outspeed, yellow is a speed tie, and red means the enemy outspeed.

 ### Adding other events to your route

 Additionally, by selecting other values from the drop downs, you can add other event types.
 These are much simpler, however, so I will not describe them here.

+### Learning moves through level-up

+Most events are controlled directly by the user.
+However, moves learned through level-up are controlled by the tool itself.
+This allows the tool to automatically place the learn move event at the correct location, including in the middle of a battle.
+This also means that any time you change your route, the timing of any level-up learn move events will be updated automatically as well.
+While the tool completely controls the placement of the event, the user can select the event in question, and update the outcome of the learn move event.
+By default, all level-up learn move events will learn the move if there is space (since the game forces that behavior), or chooses not to learn the move if the slots are full.
+When you choose to change the behavior of a given event, it will remember your choice, even when moving around.
+Note that it remembers specifically the slot it overwrites, not the move.

 ### Reordering/Removing Events

 If the events are not in the order you desire, then select an event you'd like to move, and by clicking the "Move Up" or "Move Down" button on the bottom of the window, you can reorder events.
 Similarly, if you'd like to delete an event entirely, there's a button for that as well.

+### Event Warnings

+The tool will notice certain "invalid" events, and in cases where an event is determined to be invalid, it will flag the event in yellow, and mark the whole run as "invalid" in the top.
+The effects of the event in question will still apply, despite the error.
+This allows for quick testing.

+NOTE!
+There is one exception to this.
+Any attempt to add an item to your inventory will fail, and the tool will not track it at all.
+This is because the tool keeps track of only 20 spaces for your inventory, and has nowhere to put the extra item, so it does not track the item that exceeds the inventory space.

+The other errors that it tracks:
+- Using/Selling an item that is not in your bag
+- Spending money you do not have
+- Using a vitamin when past the vitamin cap

+If a folder has any events in it that have a warning, it will be highlighted in yellow as well.

+### Event Folders

+You can also group events into folders, for easier management.
+By default, there is only one folder, "Main".
+You can easily just add all events into this folder and not use folders at all, if desired.
+Folders can be renamed, reordered, and new folders can be created.
+Folders can only be deleted when they are fully empty.
+In order to perform any actions on folders, you must select a folder in the list, and then use the buttons at the bottom of the screen.
+Note that moving events up and down can only done within a folder.
+To move an event to a new folder, select the desired event, and click the "Transfer Event" button at the bottom of the screen.
+Then, from the pop-up, select the destination folder desired, and click "Update Folder".
+Doing so will _always_ move the event to the very end of the destination folder.

 ## Final Notes